5252LLC/TechSaaS/docs/journal/DEVELOPER_JOURNAL.md

    - Focus on common vulnerabilities from the OWASP Top 10.

 ### Security Notes
-- The audit trail now properly logs and generates alerts for security events.
+- The security testing framework now properly logs and generates alerts for security events.
 - All security-critical endpoints require proper authentication and authorization.
 - Event integrity validation helps detect any tampering attempts.